vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+Information, also known as data, is sent across a network and is broken down into packets of data.
+These packets are on average 576 bytes and never exceeding 65535 bytes.
+Information is added to packets tell them where to go and what protocols to follow.
+When machines are connected and have communicated the right addresses the packets are sent over the network.

 #### What are packets?